JusZhaVS/Simulating-Multi-Agent-Drone-Delivery-System-Using-Dynamic-Task-Allocation/README.md

 Here are some of the many areas of computer science that I used and explored through building this project:

 **Object-Oriented Design & Programming Languages**
-- Complete Python class hierarchy with Robot, Task, and CityGrid classes featuring encapsulation, inheritance, and polymorphism
+- Complete Python class hierarchy with Robot, Task, and CityGrid classes featuring encapsulation, inheritance, and polymorphism.
-- Design patterns including Strategy and Observer for modular architecture
+- Design patterns including Strategy and Observer for modular architecture.
-- Type hints, comprehensive documentation, and PEP 8 compliant code
+- Type hints, comprehensive documentation, and PEP 8 compliant code.

 **Computer Science Fundamentals**
 - A* pathfinding algorithm implementation with O(b^d) complexity analysis